 “The people that are doing this in Hong Kong, they don’t understand what’s going on.
 They don’t know that these trees do not have agarwood, they just know these trees have the potential to produce agarwood,” Jurgens said.

 Trying to figure out who has been cutting the trees down has been a maddening endeavour in such a close-knit community as Lamma, Martin said.
 Residents continue to wonder whether the poachers are locals or enterprising outsiders.

 During a recent incident in October, Belbin and Martin noticed that their local Cantonese-speaking poachers seemed to be using a “VV,” a small vehicle used by workers on the otherwise car-free island.

 The couple also recently found a site for butchering the trees in a local cemetery, a short walk from their house.
 Left behind were two jackets, an empty pack of Chinese cigarettes and hundreds of pieces of freshly chopped, resin-free wood.

 And the tree maiming continues.

 Last weekend, the stump of an incense tree sealed by the AFCD was hacked at again by poachers who had been hoping to get at its final remains.
-The Aquilaria Association will install a camera outside the couple’s house in coming weeks, but they expect the entire tree will soon be gone.
+They worry the entire tree will soon be gone.